vserbu/arhixml-1/README.md

 # ArhiXML

 ArhiXML is used to create and maintain the digital archive used by ARHiNET information system.
-A digital archive itself is a file which uses a XML format powered by the XML schema.
+A digital archive itself is a file which uses an XML format powered by the XML schema.
 It is a web application written in Java using [Vaadin](https://vaadin.com/) web framework.

 The goal of this project was to try-out and learn Vaadin.
 The source code is not something that I am proud of nor it does contain any good design.
-UI is particulary not done well and has some non-critical bugs.
-But apparently, ArhiXML it is used in a production.
+UI is particularly not done well and has some non-critical bugs.
+But apparently, ArhiXML it is used in production.
 Maybe one day, I will rewrite it into something more better.

 I strongly advise you to follow the [How To Run ArhiXML From Docker Image](#how-to-run-arhixml-from-docker-image) if you want to use ArhiXML on your own computer.